ibm-cloud-docs/vsrx/known-limitations.md

 There are some limitations to be aware of when using {{site.data.keyword.vsrx_full}}.
 {: shortdesc}

-* Due to incompatible networking elements, the Juniper vSRX solution is not available as follows:

-   - 10 Gbps version in WDC01
-   - 1G and 10G High Availability versions in: DAL05, SJC01, and WDC01

 * Only IBM Cloud certified versions of vSRX are supported.
 The list of supported versions can be found [here](/docs/vsrx?topic=vsrx-vsrx-versions).

 * Upgrading from Stand-alone to High Availability mode is not supported.